OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 Now, let's create a new instance of the upgradeable token using ZeppelinOS.
 To do so, we will need to create an instance of an `ERC20Migrator` first, but given it is not yet provided by the OpenZeppelin EVM package, we will have to add it manually.
-Then, please run the following commands: replacing `LEGACY_TOKEN_ADDRESS` with the address of the legacy token contract:
+Then, run the following commands: replacing `LEGACY_TOKEN_ADDRESS` with the address of the legacy token contract:
 ```console
 zos add ERC20Migrator